Former Trump White House lawyer Ty Cobb calls Mueller an 'American hero'

 Cobb said the Trump legal team's more confrontational approach to the Mueller probe "wouldn't have been" his strategy, adding that he doesn't "feel the same way about Mueller."

 "I don't feel the investigation is a witch hunt," he said.
 “I wish it had happened on a quicker timetable.
 But it didn't.
-And that's, you know, and that's unfortunate.
-But at the same time, it's not, it’s not a real criticism of the special counsel that on the timing because there were a lot of surprises."
+And that's unfortunate.
+But at the same time, it’s not a real criticism of the special counsel that on the timing because there were a lot of surprises."

 Shortly after joining the White House in 2017, Cobb predicted in an interview with Reuters that the investigation would be over by Thanksgiving of that year.